vmn1009/Build-yocto-with-IMX-board/Readme.md

 Author: Minh Nhat
 Date: 13/3/2024
-Desciprtion: Introduce Yocto project and how to build, flash A Yocto image for NXP board
+Description: Introduce Yocto project and how to build, flash A Yocto image for NXP board

 ## Table of contents